tsuharesu/tsuharesu.github.io/index.md

 ## Who am I?

 I am developer passionate about mobile and web technologies.
-Currently I am an Android Developer at Simprints in Cambridge.
+Currently I am an Android Platform Engineer at Google in London.

 I have a passion for [movies, shows](https://trakt.tv/users/tsuharesu), animes, [books](https://www.goodreads.com/tsuharesu ) and [music](https://www.last.fm/user/tsuharesu)!
 I also like to catalog and